-Puget Sound Energy's (PSE) Energize Eastside project will build a new substation and upgrade approximately 18 miles of existing transmission lines from Redmond to Renton.
+Puget Sound Energy's (PSE) Energize Eastside project will build a new substation and upgrade approximately 16 miles of transmission lines within the existing corridor from Redmond to Renton.
 Combined with continued aggressive electric conservation, Energize Eastside will keep the lights on in our Eastside communities for years to come.

 Federal regulations require PSE to have sufficient infrastructure to meet foreseeable demand requirements or plan for intentional rolling blackouts to customers.
 If PSE plans to use rotating blackouts to meet its federally-mandated requirements, we must discuss that plan publicly.